victoriaolanipekun/HANQOUT/README.md

 The Frontend was built using React Hooks.
 <h4>Homepage</h4>

 <P> The landing page prompts users to find or create hanqouts, and also to either sign up or to login using the action buttons to redirect them to the appropriate page.
-As a user you can actually view the hanqouts i.e events that had been created by others however to create a new hanqout sign up or refistration is required.
+As a user you can actually view the hanqouts i.e events that had been created by others however to create a new hanqout sign up or registration is required.
 I styled the homepage using the Bulma CSS Framework.</p>

 ![Screenshot 2021-08-09 at 18 21 43](https://user-images.githubusercontent.com/71145696/129551609-8248a1b5-0f20-491b-8e39-adc97d2fcea8.png)